-Wellhead protection signs have been strategically positioned within existing wellhead protection areas as a more visible indicator of your drinking water sources located in the Towns of Coventry, East Greenwich and West Greenwich.
+We have tried to make these areas more visible by installing wellhead protection signs within existing wellhead protection areas as an indicator of the proximity of your drinking water sources located in the towns of Coventry, East Greenwich and West Greenwich.
 We hope these signs have helped to increase public awareness and appreciation of the vital groundwater resources in these areas.
-Contact your city or town council member and zoning official to see what else can be done to protect these resources.
-Public participation in the zoning decision making process can be of great value in protecting your drinking water resources.
+We urge you to contact your city or town council member and zoning official to see what else can be done to protect these resources.
+Public participation in the zoning decision making process is instrumental to protecting your drinking water resources.
 We think of our customers who live within these areas as the guardians of these essential resources.
-Your help to preserve the aquifers of these critical drinking water sources will be eternally appreciated by your future family and friends who must perpetually rely on these drinking water resources.
-Please contact us or the Rhode Island Department of Environmental Management (401) 222-3070 if you suspect a potential contamination concern exists.
+Your help to preserve these critical drinking water sources will be eternally appreciated by your future family and friends who must perpetually rely on them.
+Please contact us or the Rhode Island Department of Environmental Management at 401-222-3070 if you suspect a potential contamination concern exists.

 The Pawtuxet, Mishnock and Hunt River aquifers and adjacent lands comprise the watersheds from which your water supply is drawn.
 As public sewer systems expand, concerns grow over groundwater aquifer depletion.
 Ninety to ninetyeight percent of household water use ends up down the drain.
-Water taken from the aquifer, that in the past was returned to the aquifer via onsite wastewater treatment systems in your yard, is now being transported out of the aquifer drainage basin via public sewers, treated to drinking water quality and then dumped into rivers, estuaries and Narragansett Bay.
-This represents millions of gallons and thousands of dollars each day.
-Many states are now embracing the concept of returning treated wastewater from their wastewater treatment plants to its origins in an effort to keep aquifers from becoming stressed.
+Water taken from the aquifer, that in the past was returned to the aquifer via onsite wastewater treatment systems in your yard, is now being transported out of the aquifer drainage basin via public sewers, treated to drinking water quality, and then dumped into rivers, estuaries and Narragansett Bay.
+This represents millions of gallons and hundreds of thousands of dollars each day.
+Many states are now embracing the concept of returning treated wastewater from their wastewater treatment plants to its origins in an effort to benefit the environment and keep aquifers from becoming stressed.
 Information on states in which this concept has been successfully implemented is available online.
-Once you have read it take the opportunity to voice your opinion and promote about this type of cost saving conservation initiative to your state representatives.
+Take the opportunity to investigate these concepts and voice your opinion to promote this type of cost saving conservation initiative to your state representatives.
 We spend millions of dollars each year treating wastewater to drinking water quality.
 Why not put this effort to full circle resource recovery.
 There is no better way to recycle and conserve our most precious resource.